 Please note that hourly paid teachers (HPTs) must also not work until their contract has been issued and signed and the local HR team have completed right to work checks.

 UKVI and Compliance checks: The Immigration, Asylum and Nationality Act 2006 stipulates that all employers, irrespective of size or sector, are required to prevent the employment of illegal workers.
 They must fulfill this duty by carrying out a three step check to confirm that a potential employee or woker is entitled to work in the UK, irrespective of the length of the assignment.
 There are additional requirements in relation to international (non-EEA) students whose visa include strict limits on the hours that may be worked.
 Compliance with these requirements is mandatory and failure to demonstrate compliance could jeopardise the University’s international licence.
 It is illegal to employ someone aged 16 or over subject to immigration control and who is not allowed to undertake the work in question.
-Sanctions can include fines of up to £20,000 per offence and, for Universitites, the removal of the licence to enrol overseas students.
+Sanctions can include fines of up to £20,000 per offence and, for Universities, the removal of the licence to enrol overseas students.

 UoB students working on temporary/casual assignments.
 Students can apply to work via the TSS, subject to the following restrictions: Undergraduate students are advised to not work more than 15 hours per week in term-time: Undergraduate student hours (PDF, 284kB).
 International students who hold a Tier 4 student visa to study in the UK are subject to working restrictions imposed by the UKVI (UK Visas & Immigration).
 The permission to work, or lack thereof, is evident on the student’s visa vignette in their passport or on their Biometric Residence Permit (BRP) card.
 The TSS will assess all students right to work and document it appropriately.
 Students will not become eligible for assignments that would permit working beyond their UKVI permission.
 More information on Tier 4 working is available here.

 Please contact firstname.lastname@example.org if you have any questions about pay or holiday.
+The University Advance Payment Policy (Office document, 16kB)explains the process for considering emergency payments.

 In the future, the TSS will expand to cover Residential and Hospitality Services, Estates and Professional Services.